How To Manage Nausea During Cancer Treatment

 What is nausea and when does it occur during cancer treatment?

 Of all the feared side effects from cancer and chemotherapy, nausea sits at the top of the list.
 Nausea and vomiting from cancer treatment can be one of the most difficult side effects to manage — for both the patient and their caregivers.
-Unfortunately, the effects of nausea and vomiting can be so severe, it can sideline normal everyday activities such as working, cooking, exercising, and even resting.
+Unfortunately, the effects of nausea and vomiting can be so severe, they can sideline normal everyday activities like working, cooking, exercising, and even resting.
 Prolonged nausea can lead to weight loss, dehydration (especially if vomiting), loss of lean muscle tissue, and even cause your chemotherapy treatments to be interrupted.

 The different types of nausea